Eclypses/js-mte-helpers/guides/client-server-pairing-guide.md

 </center>
 <br/>

-## Create initialization Values
+## 1. Create initialization Values

-To do this, we recommend having the client create two personalization values, and the server create two nonce values.
-Then, both the client and server create two sets of ECDH key pairs.
+On the client, create two personalization strings, and two ECDH key pairs.
+On the server, create two nonce values and two ECDH key pairs.
 Finally, exchange all values in a single API request/response.

-You can create Personalization Strings and Nonces however you like, but below are two functions you can use to create a GUID for a personalization string and a psuedo-random number for a nonce.
+Below are two functions you can use to create a GUID for personalization strings and a random number for a nonce.
+However, you can create Personalization Strings and Nonces however you like.

 ```js
 /**